elastic/logstash/docs/installation.md

     java -jar logstash-%VERSION%-monolithic.jar agent -f youragent.conf

+### Combined

+You can run both the agent and web interface (or any number of separate agents) in the same java process.
+Just use '--' indicate the start of a new command
+line:

+    java -jar logstash-%VERSION%-monolithic.jar agent -f myagent.conf -- web

 ## 'gem install logstash'

 Using this method to download logstash will install all ruby dependencies.

-* You must have jruby already
+* You must have JRuby already
-* If you use elasticsearch, you'll have to it and its jars add that to the java classpath. ( See below for web interface notes
+* If you use elasticsearch, you'll have to add that to the java classpath.
+  (See below for web interface notes)
 * If you use grok, you'll need libgrok installed.

 ### web interface